Front Brake Pads Replacement Guide

 Remove Old Outer Pad

 |Carefully rest the

-caliper on the suspension or suspend it from the spring with a bungee cord
+caliper on the suspension or suspend it from the spring with a short bungee

-On this 2014 Murano, the wear bars were situated at the top of both the inner and outer brake pads.
+On this 2014 Sorento model, the wear bar was situated at the bottom of the inner brake pad.

 Pull Out Caliper Slider Pins